OnapleRPG/CrowdBinding/README.md

 ## Minecraft commands

 * */group invite [player]* : Invite a player into your group, create one if needed.
 The player will receive an invitation within the chat.
-Permission : crowdbinding.commands.invite
+Permission : *crowdbinding.commands.invite*

 * */group accept [UUID]* : Accept a pending invitation.
 This command is issued when clicking an invitation, you're not really supposed to type it yourself.
-Permission : crowdbinding.commands.accept
+Permission : *crowdbinding.commands.accept*

 * */group deny [UUID]* : Deny a pending invitation.
 This command is issued when clicking an invitation, you're not really supposed to type it yourself.
-Permission : crowdbinding.commands.deny
+Permission : *crowdbinding.commands.deny*

 * */group list* : List the members of your group.
-Permission : crowdbinding.commands.list
+Permission : *crowdbinding.commands.list*

 * */group leave* : Leave your current group.
+Permission : *crowdbinding.commands.leave*

+* */gr [message]* : Send a message to your group.
-Permission : crowdbinding.commands.leave
+Permission : *crowdbinding.commands.chat*